awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 Next, for each [keyring](#keyring-interface.md) in this keyring's [children keyrings](#children-keyrings), the keyring MUST call [OnEncrypt](#keyring-interface#onencrypt.md).
-The [encryption materials](#structures.md#encryption-materials) inputted into OnEncrypt is the input encryption materials if this is the first OnEncrypt call.
+The input into each child OnEncrypt call is the same as the input into this OnEncrypt, except that the plaintext data key will be the result of the OnEncrypt call to the generator keyring if none was provided as input.
-If this is not the first OnEncrypt call, the encryption materials inputted is the encryption materials outputted by the previous OnEncrypt call.
 If the child keyring's [OnEncrypt](#keyring-interface.md#onencrypt) fails, this OnEncrypt MUST also fail.

-If all previous [OnEncrypt](#keyring-interface.md#onencrypt) calls succeeded, this keyring MUST return the [encryption materials](#structures.md#encryption-materials) returned by the last OnEncrypt call.
+If all previous [OnEncrypt](#keyring-interface.md#onencrypt) calls succeeded, this keyring MUST return the [data key materials](#structures.md#data-key-materials) formed by merging the results of all OnEncrypt calls.

 ### OnDecrypt

-If the input [decryption materials](#structures.md#decryption-materials) contains a plaintext data key, OnDecrypt MUST immediately return the unmodified decryption materials.

-Otherwise, OnDecrypt MUST attempt to decrypt the [encrypted data keys](#structures.md#encrypted-data-key) in the input [decryption materials](#structures.md#decryption-materials) using it's [children keyrings](#children-keyrings) and, if it is specified, [generator keyring](#generator-keyring).
+OnDecrypt MUST attempt to decrypt the inputted [encrypted data keys](#structures.md#encrypted-data-key) using its [children keyrings](#children-keyrings) and, if it is specified, [generator keyring](#generator-keyring).
 It MUST attempt to decrypt using these keyrings until it either succeeds in decryption, or it has no more child keyrings or generator keyring to attempt decryption with.